ForgeXYZ/Arnold-For-Blender/README.md

 Arnold integration with Blender, updated to work with Arnold 5.1 and Blender 2.79b

 ### Needs Fixing
+- Add metalness parameter to "Base" section of shader panel
 - Refraction needs to be replaced with Standard Surface's transmission
 - Emission needs to be configured to work properly with Standard Surface
 - Show bucket tiles during render from within Blender's Image Editor